BitsRobocon/Recruitment-24/Path_Planning/ReadMe.md

    This file provides a graphic interface using the map.

-   The script starts a node named map-node which has one publisher and one subscriber.

-   The subscriber subscribes to the /direction topic and on receiving the direction of movement, it moves the robot in that direction.
-Right after the movement is done, the publisher is called to inform the bot of the walls of the new cell.
+   The direction_callback() function takes the direction of movement as input and moves the robot in that direction.
+Before making these changes, it checks whether movement in that direction is feasible.

-   The publisher publishes to the /walls topic and publishes data about the walls on the current position of the robot.
-This is done to emulate the real world maze, where the robot can only see the walls of the position it is on currently.

 - ##### PlannerNode.py

   This file is where you'll be doing all of your work.
 You have been provided with template code.
-You need to make and implement an algorithm, which will decide the direction of movement of the robot and publish it to the /direction topic, whenever it receives information about the walls of the current cell from the /walls topic.
+You need to make and implement an algorithm, which will decide the direction of movement of the robot.

   Some things to keep in mind -

   - It is guaranteed that the bottom direction will be the first step the robot has to take and this is already implemented in the script as an example.
   - You cannot access the map directly.
-Only the data from the /walls topic is accessible to you and your algorithm needs to be based on that.
-You are free to store this data, if you so require (Wink)
   - You will be judged on efficiency of your algorithm, so make sure to think the problem through well.